Doctor Doctor season 4

 The fourth season of Doctor Doctor (known as The Heart Guy outside of Australasia), an Australian drama television series, premiered on Nine Network on 5 February 2020.
-The season will consist of 10 episodes.
+The season consists of 10 episodes.
 In the United Kingdom, Sweden, and the United States, the show was released in November and December 2019.

-This season will see Dustin Clare, Kate Jenkinson and Robyn Nevin joining the cast.
+This season Dustin Clare, Kate Jenkinson and Robyn Nevin joined the cast.

 Season four was intended to premiere on Nine in late 2019; however, it was delayed until 5 February 2020.
 It received its world premiere in the United Kingdom on Drama on 16 November 2019.